gnosia93/eliminate-db-hotblock/readme.md

 ### Configure API Server ###

 In order to configure API server, log into your api-server with ssh or compatible ssh client and then set up your backend connection for both redis and aurora database repectively.
-You have to bear in mind that we have two api server.
+You have to bear in mind that we have two api server. so you need to configure both api servers.
 Please refer following instruction to do your settings.

 ```
 $ ssh -i <your-pem-file> ec2-user@your-api-instance-dnsname